felipecastilhos/github-actions/README.md

 # Testando aplicação node com GitHub Actions
+This project has been **ARCHIEVED**

+This was built to learn some useful github actions using a Node.JS application as example.

 Esse projeto tem como objetivo configurar um projeto Node com as seguintes especificações: